-- Gym memberships/fees or exercise classes or programs. - Exams for insurance or work-related disability purposes.

-For vasectomy.
-See Surgery.

-If tubal ligation is a secondary procedure, it is still covered as preventive.
+- Prescription contraceptives, including over-the-counter items, dispensed and billed by your provider or a hospital.
+See Prescription Drugs. - Gym memberships/fees or exercise classes or programs. - Exams for insurance or work related disability purposes. - For vasectomy.
+See Surgery. - If tubal ligation is a secondary procedure, it is still covered as preventive.
 However, related services like anesthesia are covered under the primary procedure.
 See Hospital and Surgery.

-For tests and services to evaluate a sign, symptom or health, see Diagnostic X-ray, Lab, and Imaging.
+Diagnostic X-ray, Lab and Imaging